Navigating your finances with your spouse or partner

 If we need cash, how risky is it to borrow against our 401(k)?

-How much of our monthly income should be going toward rent or mortgage?
+How much of our monthly income should be going toward rent or a mortgage?

 What percentage of our paycheck should be going toward retirement, investments, savings?